 Kuya Jojo, question po.
 Why do we publicly announce our prayer and fasting?
 Matthew 6:16-18 tells us to fast in secret.
 We also take pictures and post them on social media.
 Di ba parang masyado siyang commercialized?

 We announce the schedule for logistical purposes: to invite people to join in and to let everyone know the time and the place of our prayer meetings.
 The act of fasting is between you and God.
 That is the part that is meant to be private.

 Matthew 6:16-18 talks about the posture of the heart during fasting.
 Roughly, the text means that when you fast, don’t try to make a show of it to make people think you are more spiritual.
 Instead, put on your usual cosmetics (anointing the head is the ancient equivalent of applying cosmetics) and look normal.
 The Father rewards genuine fasting.
 The caution is not in letting others know that you are fasting (your household cook must be informed at the very least) but in the reason why you feel the need to let them know.

 If you carefully read the text, you will notice a bit of grammatical detail.
+Look at this: “When you fast, anoint your head and wash your face, that your fasting may not be seen by others but by your Father who is in secret.”
 The word ‘secret’ in verse 18 actually refers to God, not to the fasting.
-In Greek, the word translated ‘secret’ also means ‘invisible.’
-If you factor that in, the verse actually means that the invisible God who sees what we do rewards the kind of fasting that is not done in hypocrisy.
+How do I know this?
+Because of the relative pronoun “who.”
+Basic English grammar tells us to use “which” for things and “who” for persons.
+Also, in Greek, the word translated ‘secret’ also means ‘invisible.’
+If you put these together, the verse actually means that ‘the invisible God who sees what we do rewards the kind of fasting that is not done in hypocrisy.’